NVIDIA/NeMo-Skills/docs/pipelines/training.md

     cluster=cluster,
     expname=f"{expname}-packing",
-    container="nemo", # please use "nemo container" for packed data prepration partition="cpu",  # if available on your cluster exclusive=True,  # better to get the full node, since packing is resource intensive )
+    container="nemo", # please use "nemo container" for packed data prepration partition="cpu",  # if available on your cluster, but we suggest you use gpu partition="interactive" if you have large dataset, e.g., 200k exclusive=True,  # better to get the full node, since packing is resource intensive )